Memrise Review: Honest Take on the Flashcard Language App

 Memrise wins on raw vocabulary retention; Duolingo wins on daily-habit stickiness.
 Our Duolingo vs Rosetta Stone breakdown covers the gamification tradeoff in detail.

 Babbel takes the opposite approach: short conversation-focused lessons with explicit grammar explanations.
-We found Babbel better for actually speaking, Memrise better for stockpiling vocabulary.
+Babbel is the stronger pick for actually speaking, Memrise for stockpiling vocabulary.

 The Babbel vs Rosetta Stone comparison shows how Babbel structures its course tree.